Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 The `add` method takes a `Str` argument and an optional `Positional` of pairs that represent attributes to be set for the created entry.
+If no attributes are passed, an exception of type `X::Cro::LDAP::Client::EmptyAttributeList` is thrown.

 This method accepts controls (see Controls section below).